danielbsimoes/soccer-game-be/scripts/README.md

 if you want to debug stuff or adapt the calculations for the wage and value, use the files inside the debug folder.

+## Final step:
+Run all the remaining generated sql files in the `scripts` folder, in order.